microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaDeviceRegisteredUser.md

 The second command gets a device by using the [Get-EntraBetaDevice](./Get-EntraBetaDevice.md) cmdlet, and then stores it in the $Device variable.

-The final command adds the user in $User as the registered user for the device in $Device.
+The final command Adds the user in $User as the registered user for the device in $Device.

 Both parameters use the ObjectId property of specified object.